MoeGamer? WTF, dude?

 Through a combination of “cover games”, which I’ll spend a whole month providing coverage of over the course of at least four articles, and one-off articles about other games and phenomena, I hope to build MoeGamer into a valuable resource for anyone interested in Japanese video games and visual novels — or those works heavily inspired by the Japanese way of doing things.

 MoeGamer’s not a blog or a news site.
 Don’t expect a flurry of daily news stories or immediate knee-jerk opinion pieces based on current events — though you can expect a bit of slightly more timely, immediate commentary during the weekly GameCast, the site’s new “podcast as a visual novel”.
 (EDIT: The GameCast is currently on hiatus, but I’d like to bring it back at some point!
 The original episodes are still available for download.)
 Instead, you can expect detailed, comprehensive breakdowns and analyses of a variety of games and visual novels from both yesterday and today.

 A lot of the games you cover are from ages ago.

 An important part of the MoeGamer philosophy is the idea of the “late review”.
-That is to say, rather than rushing to cover a game the second it releases and scramble to meet an embargo, everything on this site is written after a thorough exploration of a game from start to finish.
+That is to say, rather than rushing to cover a game the second it releases and scramble to meet an embargo, all the main features on this site are written after a thorough exploration of a game from start to finish.
 That means at the very least playing it through from start to finish, and preferably seeing all its endings, possible routes and hidden extras.
 This latter aspect is particularly important for visual novels.